nathj07/c-pod/README.md

     recipe_url      'http://<%= cgi.server_name %>/bin/recipes.cgi/master'
     json_attribs    '/etc/chef/runtime.json'

-Then a simple JSON configuration file [/etc/chef/runtime.json](/samples/runtime.json):
+Create a simple JSON configuration file [/etc/chef/runtime.json](/samples/runtime.json):

     {
-        "run_list": [ "recipe[c-pod::yum_repo_conf]", "recipe[c-pod::default]" ]
+        "run_list": [ "recipe[c-pod::client]" ]
     }

+### Running Chef Solo

-Then run the command `chef-solo` which will (using the above defaults) configure the SEU runtime.
+Then run the command `chef-solo` which will (using the above defaults) configure the C-Pod default client.
 To add your own recipes you can run a command like:

     chef-solo -o recipe[c-pod::townsen],recipe[c-pod::mediawiki]

 Alternatively use a non-default JSON file with the `-f` option.
+Set the 'run_list' value appropriately.

 ## Accessing Servers
 Since the C-Pod runs entirely on an RFC1918 private network inside the machine, network services are not normally available from the outside world.
 However, the C-Pod configures a SOCKS5 Proxy to overcome this.